Bristol-Myers Squibb UN Global Compact Communication on Progress 2016

 Bristol-Myers Squibb is a participant of the United Nations Global Compact,

 which is the world’s largest corporate citizenship and sustainability initiative.

 To Our Stakeholders

-I am pleased to submit Bristol-Myers Squibb’s fourth annual Communication on Progress report.
+It is with great pride that I submit Bristol-Myers Squibb’s fifth annual Communication on Progress report.

 Chief Executive Officer

 Bristol-Myers Squibb joined the U.N.
 Global Compact in December 2010 and this year we further integrated its principles encompassing Human Rights, Labor, Environment and Anti-Corruption across our company.
 Our commitment to the U.N.
 Global Compact is available to all employees and to the public on our company website.
 We continue to focus on opportunities for improvement.

-In 2014, Bristol-Myers Squibb was again ranked No. 1 overall on Corporate Responsibility magazine’s annual list of the 100 Best Corporate Citizens, a leading benchmark for socially responsible investors and other stakeholders.
-Bristol-Myers Squibb is the only company to achieve the No. 1 overall ranking three times, including 2009 and 2012, and has ranked among the top 10 overall each of the last six years.
+In 2015, Bristol-Myers Squibb was ranked No. 6 overall on Corporate Responsibility magazine’s annual list of the 100 Best Corporate Citizens, a leading benchmark for socially responsible investors and other stakeholders.
+Bristol-Myers Squibb is the only company to achieve the No. 1 overall ranking three times including in 2014 and has ranked among the top 10 overall each of the last seven years.